What is ISO/SAE 21434?

-Together, the International Standards Organization (ISO) and Society of Automotive Engineering (SAE) developed this set of standards published in August 2021.
+ISO/SAE 21434 is an automotive industry standard developed by the International Standards Organization (ISO) and SAE International (formerly the Society of Automotive Engineers), and published in August 2021.

-ISO/SAE 21434 recommends that OEMs and other members of the automotive supply chain consider security not only during a vehicle’s conceptualization but also during its decommissioning.
+ISO/SAE 21434 recommends that manufacturers (OEMs) and other members of the automotive supply chain consider security not only during a vehicle’s conceptualization but also during its decommissioning.

 Unlike UN Regulation No. 155 (UN R155), ISO/SAE 21434 is not mandatory.
 The two standards, however, are considerably aligned and complement each other.
-They both emphasize the need for a CSMS, require a thorough risk assessment to identify critical areas, and highlight the importance of cybersecurity throughout the life cycle of a vehicle.
+They both emphasize the need for a cybersecurity management system (CSMS), require a thorough risk assessment to identify critical areas, and highlight the importance of cybersecurity throughout the life cycle of a vehicle.

 What is its impact?

-Compliance with ISO/SAE 21434 would demonstrate how OEMs and other members of the automotive supply chain have ensured the integration of cybersecurity measures into their products from the products’ design phase to their end-of-life.
+Compliance with ISO/SAE 21434 demonstrates how OEMs and other members of the automotive supply chain have ensured the integration of cybersecurity measures into their products from the products’ design phase to their end-of-life.

 Together with UN R155, ISO/SAE 21434 establishes the heavy influence that cybersecurity will play in the future development of vehicles as they become more connected and advanced.
 Complying with these standards by sustaining the presence of cybersecurity is therefore essential to developing state-of-the-art automotive products that can be trusted for years to come.